basiakedz/captcha-generator/README.md

 # Captcha Generator App ![Green Robot](/images/favicon-32x32.png)

-This is a simple web application that generates and verifies captchas using vanilla JavaScript.
+This is a simple web application based on my own design that generates and verifies captchas using vanilla JavaScript.

 ### Overview